rokka-io/rokka-client-bundle/README.md

 install the [rokka PHP CLI tool](https://github.com/rokka-io/rokka-client-php-cli) as stand-alone phar.

 See the [official documentation](https://rokka.io/documentation) for further information on how to use rokka.

+## Twig

+The rokka twig extension is automatically included.
+For the available functions see the [README of that package](https://github.com/rokka-io/rokka-client-php-twig).

+## Moving from imagine

+If you use imagine and want to switch to rokka, create a rokka stack for each imagine filter you have.
+And then replace  `imagine_filter` with `rokka_stack_url` in your twig templates (maybe also state the format, if you don't want jpg).

+If you're images are not stored on the file system, then it needs some more adjustments.
+See also the twig extension for info about that.